Pylons/pyramid/README.txt

 ``/stuff/page`` in the second to represent, e.g. an OpenOffice document in a "stuff" folder.
-It takes more pattern matching assertions to be able to make URLs like these work in URL-dispatch based systems.
-Over time, the more assertions you make, the more fragile the URL dispatch lookup logic becomes.
-URL-dispatch based systems don't deal very well with URLs that represent arbitrary-depth hierarchies.
+It takes more pattern matching assertions to be able to make URLs like these work in URL-dispatch based systems, and some assertions just aren't possible.
+For example, URL-dispatch based systems don't deal very well with URLs that represent arbitrary-depth hierarchies.

 Graph traversal works well if you need to divine meaning out of these types of "ambiguous" URLs and URLs that represent arbitrary-depth